 If your tortillas aren’t super fresh, go ahead and microwave a stack of them for about 30 seconds, just to soften them up a bit.
 This will prevent them from cracking down the middle when you try to fold them to form shells.

-Doing a pre-cook in the microwave first, primes them for a quick and thorough cooking in the pan.
+Doing a pre-cook in the microwave first primes the potatoes for a quick and thorough cooking in the pan.
 The result is a perfectly tender potato that almost tastes steamed, and complements the texture of the ground beef perfectly.
 I use the same method in my beef sirloin tip steak with garlic potatoes.

 Half way through cooking your potatoes, give them a gentle stir, being careful not to stir too vigorously to release their starches.
 If you do that, your potatoes will start to get gummy and stick together.
 So be nice and gentle!